-2021/22 has been another challenging year for Internal Audit with audit work continuing to be undertaken remotely, three vacant posts and a major investigation (into the significant governance gap - see section 5) impacting on the completion of the 2021/22 Internal Audit Plan.
-As a result a significant portion of the plan will be rolled forward to the 2022/23 plan.
+Internal Audit had another challenging year in 2021/22 with audit work continuing to be undertaken remotely, three vacant posts and a major investigation (into the significant governance gap - see section 5) impacting on the completion of the 2021/22 Internal Audit Plan.
+As a result a significant portion of the plan will be rolled forward to future plans in 2022/23 or 2023/24 where still relevant.

-Internal audit work during 2021/22 was performed in conformance with the Public Sector Internal Audit Standards.
+Internal Audit work during 2021/22 was performed in conformance with the Public Sector Internal Audit Standards.